asiekierka/ws-extfriend/README.md

 ## Tips

 * If you mute the USB audio device, the WonderSwan will consider the headphones as disconnected, re-enabling the internal speaker.
+* The ExtFriend automatically rounds down your selected baud rate to the closest frequency supported by the console; for example, 19200 baud is treated as 9600 baud, 57600 baud is treated as 38400 baud, and 230400 baud is treated as 19200 baud.

 ### Using TransMagic with ExtFriend